PSALOxford/intro_pandapower/README.md

 - solve **AC and DC optimal power flow** problems
 - conduct state estimation, static short-circuit simulation, and topological search.

-As of Feburary, 2025, Pandapower **cannot** analyse distribution grids with unsymmetrical power lines design, such as the feeder design common in North America.
-It also cannot solved unbalanced power flow problems and conduct dynamic short-circuit simulation.

 In this notebook, we will walk you through how to use pandapower for power flow optimization.